While Reddit is free to use for all of its 430 million users, it needs to make money somehow. That’s why they collect data about their users.

 You can change many of your privacy settings as you read above, but due to the amount of data that Reddit collects, it’s wise to take additional steps to protect your data.
 One way to do this is to use a VPN, which we discuss next.

-To find the perfect VPN provider for your online needs, you can read our article with a top 5 of the best services or simply read on below to see what Reddit users recommend.
+You can find a reputable VPN provider in our article with a top 5 list of the best services.
+Or, read on below to see what VPN service Reddit users recommend.

-ExpressVPN is a wonderful tool that keeps you safe and anonymous online.
-It offers stable and fast connections that will allow you to scroll through Reddit (and browse the rest of the internet) for hours.
-It even has enhanced security features like a kill switch and top-notch encryption.
+NordVPN offers stable and fast connections that let you scroll through Reddit (and the rest of the internet) for hours.
+We like that it has enhanced security features like a kill switch and top-notch encryption.
 Not to mention, you can use it to stream regionally restricted content.

 Protect Your Reddit Privacy and Safety Online